 How to Install a PEX Manifold

-- Make sure that the manifold has enough ports as required, and identify each port during the initial installation step.
+- Make sure the manifold has enough ports, and identify each one during installation.

-- Install the manifold close to the water heater to minimize heat loss in supply piping.
+- Install the manifold close to the water heater to minimize heat loss.

 - Do not install the manifold closer than 18 inches from the water heater outlet.

-- Install shutoff valves, making sure that there is enough room to operate all valves.
+- Install shutoff valves, making sure there is enough room to operate all valves.

-- Keep in mind that most PEX piping manufacturers have their own mechanical fitting and joining methods.
-Use only materials and tools approved by the manufacturer.
+- Most PEX piping manufacturers have their own mechanical fitting and joining methods, so only use materials and tools approved by the manufacturer.

-- Use 3/8-inch piping for lower-flow applications and 1/2-inch piping for higher-flow applications.
+- Use 3/8-inch piping for lower-flow purposes and 1/2-inch piping for higher-flow ones.

-- Include extra ports on the manifold for potential future expansion of the system.
+- Include extra ports on the manifold for future expansion.
 Cap off any unused ports.

-- Run the PEX piping all the way to the desired fixture or location, and label the run at the manifold.
+- Run the PEX piping all the way to the desired location and label the run at the manifold.